OmerLerner/job_crawler/README.md

 * Selenium will run Chrome in the background.
 Don't be alarmed, this is completely normal!

 * Linkedin sometimes doesn't load the job description.
-If enough time has passed, it will save the listing to the xlsx, and define the keyword as TIMEOUT.
+In order to prevent the script from not completing, if enough time has passed, it will save the listing to the xlsx, and define the keyword as TIMEOUT.

 ## To-do